 Plus…

-The UKC and AKC’s lack of recognition doesn’t mean that these dogs aren’t going to have their own unique characteristics and personality traits, it only means that in the eyes of these organizations, it’s not considered a true “pure breed”.
+The UKC and AKC’s lack of recognition doesn’t mean that these dogs aren’t going to have their unique characteristics and personality traits; it only means that in the eyes of these organizations, it’s not considered a true “pure breed.”

 Which is probably a good thing…

-Because many “purebreds” can tend to have a lot of serious medical conditions due to improper breeding practices which the American Staghound simply doesn’t have (yet)!
-But we’ll get into all of that later, let’s first though talk a little more about what makes an American Staghorn an American Staghorn.
+Because many “purebreds” can tend to have a lot of severe medical conditions due to improper breeding practices which the American Staghound doesn’t have (yet)!
+But we’ll get into all that later; let’s first talk a little more about what makes an American Staghorn an American Staghorn.

 The American Staghounds vs. Lurchers Conundrum

 A Lurcher is pretty similar to an American Staghound – and to be honest, sometimes the terms are interchangeable.
-The main difference is that the term “lurcher” is British or Irish dog whereas an American Staghound is a, well, American dog.
+The main difference is that the word “lurcher” is British or Irish dog, whereas an American Staghound is an American dog.
 DNA may be the same, but place of birth still creates an identity, even in the Doggo world.
-Both of these dogs could have Greyhounds, Deerhounds, terriers or other dogs in their dog genealogy.
+These dogs could have Greyhounds, Deerhounds, terriers or other dogs in their dog genealogy.

-You’ll notice from the time your American Staghound puppy comes home that he or she is going to be a sweet and affectionate.
-Your staghound is likely to be pretty friendly with just about everyone he or she meets and is likely to make new friends wherever he or she goes.
+When your American Staghound puppy comes home, you’ll notice that it will be sweet and affectionate.
+Your staghound is likely to be pretty friendly with just about everyone they meet and are likely to make new friends wherever they go.

 Or in other words…

 These dogs get along with just about everyone.
 However, that being said, this is usually a “dog person” kind of dog.
-If you don’t know the first thing about dogs, you might go an easier route.
+You might go a more accessible route if you don’t know the first thing about dogs.

 What do we mean by this?

-That’s easy, American Staghound are visual site hounds that like to hunt things that they can see.
-Which means that if you’re on a walk and your Staghorn see a rabbit or a squirrel… Good Luck!
-He or she is going to be off to the races!
+That’s easy; American Staghound is visual site hound that likes to hunt things they can see.
+This means that if you’re walking and your Staghorn sees a rabbit or a squirrel… Good Luck!
+They are going to be off to the races!

 Plus…

-These dogs tend to be “independent thinkers”.
-Now this isn’t necessarily a bad thing, it just means that they’re first going to listen to you and then decide for themselves if they want to do what you asking.
-As a result, those who are familiar with training or owning a dog like this may become upset or frustrated with their Staghound, whereas the right owner would understand that this is simply a part of what makes him or her what they are!
+These dogs tend to be “independent thinkers.”
+Now this isn’t necessarily a bad thing; it just means that they’re first going to listen to you and then decide for themselves if they want to do what you asking.
+As a result, those familiar with training or owning a dog like this may become upset or frustrated with their Staghound, whereas the right owner would understand that this is simply a part of what makes them what they are!

 Will an American Staghound get along with kids?

 Yes!
-This is a great dog for kids.
-However, only due to its size, you will definitely want to be a close observer whenever this dog is around tiny tots.
-Also keep in mind that though American Staghounds are pretty smart, but they aren’t always the smartest dog in the world.
-This is why you may need to continually remind your Staghound that you kid isn’t a “rabbit” or a “squirrel” and that they shouldn’t continue to chase your little one all around the house!
+This is an excellent dog for kids.
+However, due to its size, you will want to be a close observer whenever this dog is around tiny tots.
+Also, remember that American Staghounds are pretty smart; they aren’t always the most intelligent dog in the world.
+This is why you may need to continually remind your Staghound that your kid isn’t a “rabbit” or a “squirrel” and that they shouldn’t continue to chase your little one all around the house!

 If you’re looking…

-For a really smart, kid-friendly big dog then it really shouldn’t come as a huge surprise that we here at IndulgeYourPet will typically recommend folks take a look at perhaps a Golden Retriever or a Labrador Retriever instead of an American Staghound.
+For a brilliant, kid-friendly big dog then it really shouldn’t come as a huge surprise that we here at IndulgeYourPet will typically recommend folks take a look at perhaps a Golden Retriever or a Labrador Retriever instead of an American Staghound.

 Does this American Staghound get along with other animals?

-Yes, this is a very social dog, but keep in mind it’s still a hunter.
-It may – even out of play – do a lot of chasing of smaller dogs or pets.
+Yes, this dog is very social, but remember it’s still a hunter.
+Even out of play, it may do a lot of chasing smaller dogs or pets.
 It may even wind up in attack mode.
-We recommend you put an American Staghound only with other dogs that can hold their own, like perhaps a terrier or another similarly sided hound.
+We recommend you put an American Staghound only with other dogs that can hold their own, like a terrier or another similarly-sided hound.

 Characteristics of the American Staghound

-Since this dog is usually bred using a greyhound, it’s a strong yet slender dog.
+Since this dog is usually bred using a greyhound, it’s solid yet slender.
 Usually the coat is pretty short and low maintenance.
-Depending on the breeds in this pup’s line, he or she could be a combo of black, brown, white, blonde, or brindle.
+Depending on the breeds in this pup’s line, they could be a combo of black, brown, white, blonde, or brindle.

-This dog normally stays pretty fit, especially if you exercise together as regularly as you should.
-And keep in mind, this is really only a dog for an owner willing to be active.
-If you’re not up for a daily walk or ball fetch session, then this dog is probably going to be too much for you!
+This dog stays pretty fit, especially if you exercise together as regularly as you should.
+And keep in mind this is only a dog for an owner willing to be active.
+If you’re not up for a daily walk or ball fetch session, this dog will probably be too much for you!

-Here’s the good news: the closer a dog is to a mutt, the healthier her or she is likely to be.
-Purebreds tend to have a lot more health problems than an American Staghound dog.
-Due to the long chest of an American Staghound, the dog does have a moderate risk of getting gastric dilatation volvulus.
-But what are you going to do, lots of dogs are at risk for this condition.
+Here’s the good news: the closer a dog is to a mutt, the healthier her or she will likely be.
+Purebreds tend to have many more health problems than an American Staghound dog.
+Due to an American Staghound’s long chest, the dog has a moderate risk of getting gastric dilatation volvulus.
+But what are you going to do?
+Lots of dogs are at risk for this condition.

 That said however…

-Gastric dilation volvulus or bloat is a VERY serious life threatening medical condition that can affect many different larger sized breeds of dogs.
-So, before you do decide to purchase an American Staghound, this should be something you ask your dog breeder about.
+Gastric dilation volvulus or bloat is a severe life-threatening medical condition that can affect many different larger-sized breeds of dogs.
+So, before you decide to purchase an American Staghound, you should ask your dog breeder about this.

 Also: it’s important to note that American staghounds can be sensitive to anesthesia.
 If you plan on getting your puppy spade or neutered, keep that in mind (though hopefully your vet will already know this!).